Page Contents

 Did you know?
 They hold the sake in cedar barrels to give the sake a woody fragrance.

-Eat Kobe Beef
+Eat some Delicious Kobe Beef

 For meat eaters Kobe Beef is a delicacy that must be tried.
 I don’t eat a lot of beef these days, but I was keen to try this, at least once.
 Kobe Beef is from a breed of Wagyu Japanese cattle, there’s a rumour they are fed beer and massaged with sake – I’m not sure I’m buying that!